-If not executed already, Supplier shall sign a Non-Disclosure Agreement upon selection of its proposal and before contract negotiations.
-All submitted proposals and related communications will be treated as confidential.
+Exhibit A will be shared once the contractor confirms their intent to bid.
+If not already completed, the bidder will be required to sign a Non-Disclosure Agreement upon indicating their intent to bid.
+All submitted proposals and associated communications will be treated as confidential.

-Selected supplier agrees to recognize and comply with all applicable standards, orders or regulations issued pursuant to Appendix II of 2 CFR Part 200 (Exhibit B).
-Additionally, supplier shall comply with all applicable requirements and procedures set forth in Quintillion's policies including but not limited to the Conflict-of-Interest Policy, Global Anti-Corruption Policy, General Safety Policy, and the Fraud, Waste, and Abuse Policy.
+Selected contractor agrees to recognize and comply with all applicable standards, orders or regulations issued pursuant to Appendix II of 2 CFR Part 200 (Exhibit B).
+Additionally, contractors shall comply with all applicable requirements and procedures set forth in Quintillion's policies including but not limited to the Conflict-of-Interest Policy, Global Anti-Corruption Policy, General Safety Policy, and the Fraud, Waste, and Abuse Policy.

-Additional Contract terms and conditions will be negotiated upon selection of the selected supplier for this RFP.
+Additional Contract terms and conditions will be negotiated upon selection of the selected contractor for this RFP.
 All contractual terms and conditions will be subject to review and will include scope, budget, schedule, and other necessary items pertaining to the project.